 (3) A tracer wire must be buried with the service where HDPE is used.
 The wire must be accessible to Village representatives for service line locating.

-(4) The curb box will be an extendable type with a stainless-steel operating shaft and a cap that has water clearly stamped on the surface.
+(4) The curb box will be an extendable type with a stainless-steel operating shaft and a cap that has “water” clearly stamped on the surface.

 (6) Provisions shall be made for the meter setting as near as possible to the point of entrance of the service line in the building.
 A valve shall be maintained by the property owner on either side of the meter.
 The setting area shall be kept frost free and easily accessible to Village representatives for meter reading and repair.